joz-k/LockFreeSpscQueue/benchmarks/README.md

 ---

-# Raw Queue Speed Result
+## Raw Queue Speed Result

-When running the `queue_benchmarks`, uou will see detailed output measuring the performance for different batch sizes.
+When running the `queue_benchmarks`, you will see detailed output measuring the performance for different batch sizes.
 The most important column is `Items/s`, which shows the throughput in millions of items per second.

 Example output: